vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

 [what-it-is]: #what-it-is

 Supply Chain/Delivery templates will add a field that will indicate that the object templated needs to be wrapped by runnable.
-This will be a boolean field.
-The field will default to false and users will not be required to specify it.
-The field will be called `runnable`.
+This will be an enum field, with possible values `mutable` and `immutable`.
+The field will default to mutable and users will not be required to specify it.
+The field will be called `lifecycle`.

-When a template specifies `runnable:true`, rather than creating the object templated in the supply chain template, Cartographer will create a ClusterRunTemplate and a Runnable.
+When a template specifies `lifecyle:immutable`, rather than creating the object templated in the supply chain template, Cartographer will create a ClusterRunTemplate and a Runnable.
 The ClusterRunTemplate will template out all of the fields that vary and the Runnable will provide all of these